KASochacki/clemposo/readme2.txt

 9) If you are happy with your selections, you press "submit".
 After a few seconds, the transformed image overlay will show up on the right axes.
 If the correlation is not even close, you may want to press "reset picks" and try again.

 10) You now need to refine your correlation.
 Zoom in on your newly correlated overlay (using the tools that pop up on the upper right of the image).
-Go throughout your image correct the correlation by clicking "new gold" and clicking and dragging on the map from a landmark you see in the fluorescence to the same landmark that you see in the EM.
+Go throughout your image correct the correlation by clicking "new landmark" and clicking and dragging on the map from a landmark you see in the fluorescence to the same landmark that you see in the EM.
 Do this many times all over the map.
 This refinement is not using any of the information from your first image transformation so you will need to do this at least three times again but I suggest you do it 9-10 times all over your map.

 11) Click "test" to use those landmarks to do an affine image transformation to your fluorescence image to get your images aligned.
 Your X and Y residuals for each fiducial will show up in column 1 and column 2 respectively.
 You may want to use these numbers to get rid of specific fiducials.
 Next to the "remove" button, the edit field will automatically fill with the number of the fiducial with the worst reisduals.
 You can also enter a number of your choosing there.
 If you press "remove", this fiducial will be removed from your fit and the transformation will be performed again.

-12) You can still add more "new gold" after you have pressed "test" to improve the transformation more and more to get a closer fit.
+12) You can still add more "new landmark" after you have pressed "test" to improve the transformation more and more to get a closer fit.
 Please note that the image transformation being performed is always being calculated from the original image so you are not creating an increasingly more interpolated image, the more that you test different transformations.

 13) When you are happy with the transformation, click "transform".
 This will save the fluorescence file in a new file (in the same folder you got the image files from) that has a "_TT" appended to the filename.